metadata toggle

 Pharmacokinetic particulars

 Systemic absorption and depletion from the ear wax of the three active substances was determined after a single administration of the recommended dose into both ear canals of healthy beagle dogs.
-Plasma and ear wax concentrations were measured at 1, 7, 14, 21, 30, and 45-days post-administration.
+Plasma and ear wax concentrations were measured at 1, 7, 14, 21, 30, and 45 days post-administration.

 Systemic exposure was only detected at 1-day post-administration with low plasma concentrations (≤ 7.9 ng/ml) of gentamicin and posaconazole.
-At 14 days and 45 days post-administration, only one dog was found to have a detectable amount of gentamicin and posaconazole in the plasma, respectively.
+At 14 days and 45 days post-administration, only one dog out of eight was found to have a detectable amount of gentamicin and posaconazole in the plasma, respectively.
 Plasma concentrations for all other time points for gentamicin and posaconazole were below the limit of quantification.
 Plasma concentrations of mometasone furoate were below the limit of quantification at every time point.